HodofHod/SE-Modifications/README.md

 ####Advanced Syntax:
 * Breaks between sections can be `:` `;` `,` `.` `-` or a space (` `).
-* The only non-whitespace characters that are allowed directly outside of the brackets are parentheses.
+* The only non-whitespace characters that are allowed directly outside of the brackets are `( ) , . ; :` .
   * This is so that the you can add your own link text in SE Markdown syntax, i.e., `[Why don't you check out this pasuk]([t Bereishis 3 7])`